danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

 for each structure or member field how it is protected against concurrent changes, and how the necessary amount of consistency is maintained across the entire data structure with rules that stay invariant, irrespective of how code operates on the data.
-And then roll it out consistently to all the functions, because the code-first approach tends to have a lot of issues:
+Then roll it out consistently to all the functions, because the code-first approach tends to have a lot of issues:

 * A code centric approach to locking often leads to locking rules changing over